Using Bach Flower Remedies To Naturally Treat Panic Attacks

 • Fear of dying, losing control, or going crazy

-It's important to note that panic attacks are not limited to physical symptoms; they can also have a profound impact on one's emotional wellbeing.
-Individuals may experience a sense of impending doom, a detachment from reality, or a fear of having future panic attacks.
+It's important to note that panic attacks cam have both mental and physical symptoms.
+You may experience a sense of impending doom, a detachment from reality, or a fear of having future panic attacks.

 Physiological and Psychological Aspects of Panic Attacks